Safety Game: Inference-Time Alignment of Black-Box LLMs via Constrained Optimization: Experiments

 \subsection{Main Results}

-\textbf{HHH:} \textsc{SG} matches or exceeds the best baseline on 3/5 models (Table~\ref{tab:hhh}).
-For GPT-OSS-20B, \textsc{SG} ties SC at 71.5, and for Llama-3.1-8B we take the lead (67.9).
-Where D leads (LLaMA-2-13B), \textsc{SG} remains close while \emph{enforcing} the cap-$T$ guarantee absent in baselines.
+\textbf{HHH:} \textsc{SG} matches or exceeds the strongest baseline on 3/5 models (\cref{tab:hhh}), including a tie on GPT-OSS-20B (71.5) and a clear gain on Llama-3.1-8B (67.9).
+When D is best (LLaMA-2-13B), \textsc{SG} remains close while additionally applying a risk-budgeted selection rule absent in the baselines.

-\textbf{TruthfulQA:} \textsc{SG} more than \emph{doubles} BLEU-Acc over strong baselines across all models (Table~\ref{tab:tqa}).
-We attribute this to (i) candidate diversity from short constrained samples and (ii) cap-$T$ selection down-weighting plausible-but-false candidates when risk probes flag them, thereby mitigating the well-known inverse scaling~\citep{lin2022truthfulqa}.
+\textbf{TruthfulQA:} \textsc{SG} is best across 4/5 models and close to best in the fifth one (\cref{tab:tqa}).
+We attribute this to diverse short-answer candidates and risk-budgeted selection that down-weights plausible-but-false responses flagged by probes, helping mitigate inverse scaling effects~\citep{lin2022truthfulqa}.

-\textbf{SafetyBench:} \textsc{SG} is best on 4 out of 5 models (Table~\ref{tab:safetybench}), e.g., $+9$–$15$ points vs.\ G/MI on LLaMA-2.
-Because many items are near the safety boundary, the cap-$T$ feasibility check and small-support mixes help avoid unsafe options unless their helpfulness margins clearly dominate.
+\textbf{SafetyBench:} \textsc{SG} achieves the largest gains on SafetyBench (\cref{tab:safetybench}), our largest and most safety-focused benchmark.
+Pairwise McNemar tests versus each baseline yield $p<10^{-4}$ for almost all model--baseline pairs (see App.~\ref{app:stats} for more details), indicating statistically decisive improvements.
+We hypothesize this is because many items lie near the safety boundary, where risk-budgeted feasibility checks and small-support mixtures suppress unsafe options unless their helpfulness margins dominate.

-Overall, our method outperforms in 11 out of 15 test cases, and has near-best performance in another test case (TruthfulQA dataset with LlaMA-2-13B model).
-On the other hand, the second top performing benchmarks has at most 2 top performances.
-It is also worth noting that our method performs the best on the SafetyBench dataset, which is far the largest and most complex benchmark dataset among the three (SG is the best in 4 out of 5 test cases.
-Finally, when the LLM model is GPT-OSS-20B, the most advanced reasoning model in this experiment, our method consistently outperforms the others.
+\textbf{SORRY-Bench:} \textsc{SG} achieves the lowest expected human fulfillment rate on three of five models (\cref{tab:sorry_hfr_main}), with relative HFR reductions of $45$--$81\%$ over the strongest baseline on those models.
+On GPT-OSS-20B, G/MI achieve near-zero HFR by collapsing to near-stonewall refusals: App.~\ref{app:sorry_refusal_quality} shows their refusal quality is correspondingly low, while \textsc{SG} achieves higher refusal quality at moderate safety.
+The Llama-3.2-1B failure is consistent with the calibration-limited regime discussed in \cref{sec:limitations}.

+Overall, across 20 model--benchmark settings (5 models $\times$ 4 benchmarks), \textsc{SG} is the best in 14 cases, with the clearest wins on the two safety-focused benchmarks (SafetyBench and SORRY-Bench) and no consistent degradation on the general-purpose benchmarks (HHH, TruthfulQA)\footnote{Due to space limitations, we defer detailed analyses (ablations, robustness, over-refusal on benign traffic) to the appendix.}.
+The organizing axis is the safety--helpfulness trade-off rather than a raw win count: \textsc{SG} buys safety where safety is measured at no helpfulness cost where helpfulness is measured.
+Over-refusal on benign instruction-following traffic is evaluated separately on AlpacaEval (App.~\ref{app:alpaca}), where \textsc{SG} sits at the Pareto frontier on borderline prompts and matches baselines on benign prompts.